Menu Close

 Looking after our employees

 As a major employer across Scotland, we are proud to create a culture where everyone can thrive.
 We published our first Equality Diversity and Inclusion Policy in 2022.
-We recruit based on the best person for the job, have an excellent Gender Pay Gap performance and are members of a number of charities who offer our staff, sub-contractors and their families a wide range of support.
+In addition to undertaking ongoing reviews, a formal review of our EDI policy will take place every three years.
+The first review is currently underway and due to be published in September 2025.
+We recruit based on the best person for the job, have an excellent Gender Pay Gap performance and are members of a number of charities who offer our staff, subcontractors and their families a wide range of support.

 Investment in skills